aupsychology/aupsychology.github.io/stats2workbook/05-InteractiveAssignment4_ggplot.md

 <img src="05-InteractiveAssignment4_ggplot_files/figure-html/unnamed-chunk-4-1.png" width="672" />

-There are two lines I typed here.
+This is one command split across two lines.
 In the first line, I indicated the data by using the `ggplot()` command.
 The first argument is the data frame, the `data = face`.

-The final part is the *geom* we want, which is the layer or type of graph we have.
-In this case, it's a histogram.
-In this geom, I want to tell ggplot which data to graph.
+The second part is the *geom* we want, which is the type of graph we have.
+In ggplot, we can put many geoms on the same plot, like layers on top of one another.
+However, in this case, we just have one layer, which is a histogram.

+In `geom_histogram()`, I want to tell ggplot which data to graph.
 To do this, I have to use an aesthetic.
 This is why I type `aes(x = ag.old)`.

+When you type this command, you should see a plot appear in the bottom left window in RStudio, under the "Plots" tab.

 When calculating a histogram, sometimes we want to set how many bars or **bins** we have in the histogram.
 GGplot sets 30 as a default.
 We can change that by adding an option to the `geom_histogram()` part.
 Try typing the following: